16-day Japan Discovery Tour (2025 & 2026)

 Local Currency & Credit Card

 Withdrawing cash from local ATMs after arrival remains our recommended method of currency exchange.
-Keep your inventory of local currency low.
-Your tour fare already covers all the expensive items.
+Keep your inventory of local currency low as your tour fare already covers all the expensive items.
 You only need some cash for incidentals and meals not included in the tour price.
-Credit cards are widely accepted across Japan.
-For transactions over $50, you are advised to use a credit card.

 Travel Insurance – When to Buy